Journey's End

 A Drexell & Honeybee's Thanksgiving

-The streets are quiet this morning, leaves skittering across the pavement like restless thoughts.
-Families are tucked away inside their houses, ovens warm and tables set, the murmurs of generations mingling in cozy rooms.
-I pass by windows glowing with the soft light of lamps, glimpses of people embracing, laughing, and preparing for the feast.
-It's the fabric of intimacy from which I am distinctly separate.
+Leaves skittered across the pavement like restless thoughts.
+Families are tucked away inside their houses.
+Ovens had already begun to warm, and tables set.
+Now began the ritual: generations mingling in cozy rooms.
+The thought comes thundering home: this is the fabric of intimacy from which I am distinctly separate.

 So, I've decided to partake in the community Thanksgiving at Drexell and Honeybee’s “donation only” restaurant, where the motto is, “Feed the need.”
 Here anyone can eat a restaurant-style meal without worrying about the check; no one gets a check.
 Ever.
 If you’re able and can afford it, a donation box sits unobtrusively in the back of the place where you can pay as little or as much as you want for the meal.